Combinatorics via Closed Orbits: Number Theoretic Ramanujan Graphs are not Unique Neighbor Expanders: Introduction

 \subsection{Bad Edge Expansion for Number Theoretic Graphs}

-The results about vertex expansion have an analog for edge expansion.
-The \emph{edge expansion ratio} of a set $S \subset X$ is the ratio $\frac{M(S,X-S)}{|S|}$, where $M(S,X-S)$ is the number of edges between $S$ and its complement in $X$.
+The results about vertex expansion we described above have an analog for edge expansion.
+The \emph{edge expansion} of a set $S \subset X$ is the ratio $\frac{M(S,X-S)}{|S|}$, where $M(S,X-S)$ is the number of edges between $S$ and its complement in $X$.
 Another way of studying this ratio is by looking at the number $M(S,S)$ of internal edges in $S$, as $M(S,X-S)+M(S,S) = d|S|$.
-Finally, $\frac{M(S,S)}{|S|}$ is simply the average degree of the induced graph on $S$.
+Finally, $\frac{M(S,S)}{|S|}$ is simply the average degree of the induced graph on $S$, which is the property we will actually study.

-A graph is a good edge expander if the average induced degree for every set $S$ is small.
-The best result about the connection between spectral gap and edge expansion is given in the following result of Kahale: \begin{thm}[Kahale (\cite{kahale1995eigenvalues}), see also Theorem~\ref{thm:edge expansion}] Let $X$ be a $\left(q^2+1\right)$-regular Ramanujan graph, with $\left|X\right|\to\infty$.
+A graph is a good edge expander if the average induced degree for every small set $S$ is small.
+The best result about the connection between spectral gap and edge expansion is given in the following result of Kahale: \begin{thm}[Kahale (\cite{kahale1995eigenvalues}), see also Theorem~\ref{thm:Kahale edge expansion}] Let $X$ be a $\left(q^2+1\right)$-regular Ramanujan graph, with $\left|X\right|\to\infty$.
 Then for every subset $Y\subset X$ with $\left|Y\right|=o\left(\left|X\right|\right)$, the average degree of the induced graph on $Y$ is bounded by $\sqrt{q}+1+o\left(1\right)$. \end{thm}

-As with vertex expansion, we can prove that there exists number theoretic graphs with as bad edge expansion as allowed by Kahale's result: \begin{thm}[Kahale's spectral bound for edge expansion is tight] For every prime power $q$, there exists an infinite family of $\left(q^{2}+1\right)$-regular number theoretic Ramanujan graphs $X$, and a $\left(q+1\right)$-regular induced subgraphs $Y\subset X$, $\left|Y\right|=\Theta\left(\sqrt{\left|X\right|}\right)$. \end{thm}
+As with vertex expansion, we can prove that there exist number theoretic graphs with as bad edge expansion as allowed by Kahale's result: \begin{thm}[Kahale's spectral bound for edge expansion is tight] For every prime power $q$, there exists an infinite family of $\left(q^{2}+1\right)$-regular number theoretic Ramanujan graphs $X$, and a $\left(q+1\right)$-regular induced subgraph $Y\subset X$, $\left|Y\right|=O\left(\sqrt{\left|X\right|}\right)$. \end{thm}